Discord4J/Discord4J/docs/Music-Bot-Tutorial.md

 #### Step 25

-Now that Discord4J and LavaPlayer are linked together, we need to have our bot be able to join voice channels to playback music.
+Once Discord4J and LavaPlayer are linked together, we need to have our bot be able to join voice channels to playback music.
 As a very simple demonstration, we will be adding a "join" command where the bot will join the voice channel of the user who made the request.

 **Add** the following code after creating the `AudioProvider` instance from step 23.